Imagine earning money every time you recommend a product to someone.

 Before we jump into how affiliate marketing works, let’s quickly discuss what affiliate marketing is, for bloggers.

-Put simply, as a blogger you promote and sell products and earn commission in exchange.
+Put simply, as a blogger you promote and sell companies products and earn commission in exchange.

 Think about traditional sales people who get paid a commission for every sale they make.
 The process is very much similar with affiliate marketing – only that you get to promote the products and services on your blog and not offline.